Demystifying Pruning Season

 And there you have it.

 Right after blooming is always the best time to re-shape--come fall fertilize with Holly-tone as this contains a complex blend of the finest natural ingredients available.
-These ingredients break down gradually providing a safe, long-lasting feeding of all 15 essential nutrients.
+These ingredients decompose gradually providing a safe, long-lasting feeding of all 15 essential nutrients.
 Azaleas love it!